iddocohen/vmware-sase-check/README.md

 **Edge**
 1. Download this repo as a [ZIP file from GitHub](https://github.com/iddocohen/vmware-sase-check/archive/refs/heads/main.zip).
-2. Unzip the file and you should have a folder named `vmware-sase-check`
+2. Unzip the file and you should have a folder named `vmware-sase-check-main`
 3. In Edge enable developer mode by going to 'about:flags' and check box 'Enable extension developer features'.
 4. Restart Edge.
 5. Click on Settings (icon with ...).